 Don’t Sweep Little Details Under the Rug

 There are plenty of odd jobs that are easy to overlook.
 Don’t forget items like cleaning the remote, throwing out expired medicine and organizing your purse or bag.
-These little (but important!) chores will leave you feeling instantly better after they are done, and only take a few minutes to complete.
+Finishing these little (but important!) chores will leave you feeling instantly better, and they only take a few minutes to complete.

 Rise ‘n Shine